 Erica joined Watsi on April 7th, 2015.
 Six years ago, Erica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erica's most recent donation traveled 8,500 miles to support Eddys, a 28-year-old mother, farmer, and tailor from Kenya, to fund leg fracture surgery so she can return to providing for her family.
+Erica's most recent donation traveled 8,500 miles to support Linda, a beautiful baby girl from Kenya, to fund hydrocephalus treatment to ensure healthy development.

 Erica has funded healthcare for 85 patients in 12 countries.